 A writer has to follow discipline everywhere.
 Meaning, it must be in your thinking, your imagination, and in your process of writing a story.
 According to Jackie, discipline is what constitutes your behavior as a magnet to pull toward you.
 It reinforces strength within you and guides you to follow the right direction.
 It teaches you how and when to behave.

 Thoughts usually come in fleeting seconds in our minds.
 A fickle mind loses precious thoughts but a disciplined one retains valuable thoughts for later days, in your needs.
 A disciplined mind, as a matter of fact, is curiously driven to thoughts.
-It picks up the quality of thoughts thinking of their possible impacts once they are paired with a well-phrased content body.
-Discipline enables you to follow stick code of conduct.
+It picks up the quality of thoughts thinking of their possible impacts once co-joined with a well-phrased content body.
+Discipline enables you to follow a strict code of conduct.

-When inertia hits, enabling you to take a nap or do something unproductive, this is the very well-cultivated discipline that helps you ward off inertia trying to take control of your willpower, alerting you of your responsibility.
+When inertia hits, enabling you to take a nap or do something unproductive, this is the very well-cultivated discipline that helps you ward off the inertia.
+If you leave it unattended, it will try to take control of your willpower, deviating you from fulfilling your responsibility.